beomwookang/MobileHeteroNAS/README.md

-# Rethinking Model Paralleism via Neural Network Adaptation (Title Modified)
+# Enhancing Model Paralleism via Neural Network Adaptation (Title Modified)
 *Note that this work is currently under-review and thus speicific explanation and details are not available.

 ## Requirements and Setup